 A: A little hoarse.

 Q: How did the cowboy ride into town on Friday, stay for three days, and ride out on Friday?

 Q: What do you call a well balanced horse?

 A proverb is rarely completely true, but may still surprise by insights.
 Be a little tentative, then.

-Calvin Hall has found, based on dreams, that in nightly dreams and several myths the horse represents libido, or vital energy.
-It is similar to the concept of prana in ancient, Sanskrit Upanishad books.
-Thus, horses may be taken to represent energy for though or thinking, but much more too.
+Calvin Hall has found, based on dreams, that in nightly dreams and several myths the horse represents vital energy, libido.
+It is quite similar to the concept of prana in ancient works in the Sanskrit language.
+In this way horses may be taken to represent vital resources for thought or thinking, but much more too.
 (Hall 1966)

 Finally, some of the following sayings and proverbs may look like parody, but they are not intended to be so.
 Perhaps deeper meaning are had by comparing the points about prana here.

 What a horse learns, he often is made to do over and over